weiyeyangde/ScreenToGif/README.md

 ## ScreenToGif
-Make Animated GIFs from a Screen Recording.
+Create Animated GIFs from a Screen Recording.